Farmin Shahabuddin, MPH, Sunny Cui, Morgan Wharton, and Jessica Cote, National Center for Health Research

 The Bottom Line

-Even though many studies show coffee has benefits, it’s still not clear why.
+Even though many studies show coffee has benefits, it is still not clear why.
 How can one popular beverage help metabolism (for example, lowering the risk of type 2 diabetes) and also protect against a range of cancers?
 Until further research can solve that puzzle, most adults should continue to enjoy their cup (or two, or three) of Joe.
 Finally, remember that nearly all studies on coffee and health have been done on adults.
 Coffee may affect children and teens differently.

 All articles are reviewed and approved by Dr. Diana Zuckerman and other senior staff.